botgram/botgram/docs/message.md

      - `msg.forward.from` returns information about the user who sent the message, in the same format as `msg.from`.
 Not present if forwarded from a channel (FIXME: verify).
      - `msg.forward.date` returns a `Date` object when the message was posted.
+     - `msg.forward.chat` returns information about the chat the message was forwarded from, in the same format as `msg.chat`.
+Only present if forwarded from a channel.

  - `msg.reply` (only present if this message is a reply to another message) returns information about the message being replied to, in the same format as `msg`.